craigmayhew/game-of-life/README.md

 <img align="right" src="./assets/screen-capture-2022-08-06.png" height="250" />

-### 2022 Update
+## 2024 Update
 This project is a unique take on the game of life that gave me an excuse to try some 3D rust programming back in 2019 and 2020 using [Amethyst](https://github.com/amethyst/amethyst).
-Recently rewritten in [Bevy](https://github.com/bevyengine/bevy).
-Game mechanics are in and mostly working as of version 0.8.
+In 2022 it was rewritten in [Bevy](https://github.com/bevyengine/bevy).
+Game mechanics are mostly working as of version 0.8.

+Version 0.9 is in the works and will include lighting effects, stellar bodies and cleaner code.
+There is still work to be done on the game machanics.

+### Design Patterns
+This Game of Life uses the [Bevy](https://github.com/bevyengine/bevy) framework and so utilises the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) paradigm and benefits from Automatic Parameter Resolution for each [System](https://bevy-cheatbook.github.io/programming/systems.html).

 ## Thanks
 To the [bevy cheat book](https://bevy-cheatbook.github.io/).